Testomatio MCP Server

 tool withquery: "login"

-- "List tests tagged @critical or labelled 'ux' with high priority" →
+- "List tests tagged @critical or labelled 'ux' with critical severity" →

 search_tests